-The X16-5 is configured using a set of tags and settings stored in a text file named "config.txt", which is located in the root directory of the microSD card.
-The logger reads the configuration file at boot time.
+The X16-1E is configured using a set of tags and settings stored in a text file named "config.txt", which is located in the root directory of the microSD card.
+The system reads the configuration file at boot time.
 Table 1 lists the configuration file tags.
 Tags that require a setting must be followed by an equal sign ("=") and an applicable tag setting.
 A line finishes with a newline character.
 Tags are not case sensitive.
 Tab and space characters are ignored.
-Lines starting with a semicolon (";") are treated as comments and ignored by the logger.
-The logger will use default settings if the config.txt file is not found.
+Lines starting with a semicolon (";") are treated as comments and ignored by the system.
+The system will use the default settings listed in Table 1 if the config.txt file is not found.